mducducd/Pathology_agent/docs/AML_AGENT_TOOLS_APPENDIX.md

 | `wsi_save_tile_norm` | — | ✓ | ✓ | — |
 | `wsi_rebuild_reference_index` | — | — | ✓ | — |

 `WSIAmlDiagnosisAgent` has no tools — it runs as a direct chat-completion call.
-It accepts either a `roi_collection.json` file directly or an output slide folder containing one.
+It accepts a `roi_collection.json` file directly, an output slide folder containing one, or a single exported ROI image path.

 ## Tool Groups